Verify it's working

 print(f"Most constrained: {budget.most_constrained}")

-Expected: period_spend_remaining equals max_spend_per_period from your Pro plan minus the cost recorded in Check 1. model_tokens_remaining shows the same calculation per model.
+Expected: the period spend remaining equals max_spend_per_period from your Pro plan minus the cost recorded in Check 1; the per-model figure shows the same calculation per model.

-If the numbers don't match: The plan config the SDK has cached differs from what you set.
-Force a refresh: pg.refresh_user(PRO_USER) and re-check.
+If the numbers don't match: the plan config the SDK has cached differs from what you set.
+In Python, force a refresh with pg.refresh_user(PRO_USER) and re-check; in TypeScript the cache reconciles to the backend automatically on the refresh interval.

 Check 3 — Per-model breakdown is accurate